tel. +37069061010 , firstname.lastname@example.org, email@example.com

 We accept orders for festive shakotis.
 Shakotis, covered with chocolate or white glaze and decorated with flowers.
 You can order other additional elements of the decoration depending on the celebration.

 Packing of shakotis: usual cellophane packing (free of charge) or a cardboard box (1,00 – 1,50Eur, depending on the size).

 Made with great love, handmade

-With butter and stuffing from cottage cheese or apples with cinnamon
+With stuffing from cottage cheese or apples with cinnamon

 SAKOTIS IN VILNIUS SAKOTIS IN TRAKAI SAKOTIS IN LITHUANIA